Yashw2121/Titanic-Survival-Prediction/README.md

 pip install -r requirements.txt

-Run the notebook or Python script to train and evaluate the model.
+Run the notebook to train and evaluate the model.

 ## Contributor